Aniruddha-Shriwant/Budgety/README.md

 # Big feature we're aspiring
   - Maintain user logins to keep data safely on servers and accessible from anywhere.

-    Contact me at aniruddhashriwant@gmail.com prior to working on this
+    Contact me at aniruddhashriwant@gmail.com prior to working on this.

 **Feel free to address any issue or any feature.**